Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

 I hope you understand my point as we are talking about serious and complex shit here.
 In order to have one composition which represents our program, our objects must have only one method `value()` which represents it.

 I understand that **EO** allows you to create classes with such `value()` methods(as far as I know it's not prohibited yet).
 But the main idea of **EO** are decorators, which are completely different thing.
-Decorators are for extending behaviour of objects, while objects with such `value()` methods are for explicit passing representations of objects.
+Decorators are for extending behaviour of objects, while objects with such `value()` methods are for explicit passing their representations.
 And I think the last type of objects has much more sense.

 I have never met in the **EO** theory that each object **must** have such `value()` method.
 But as I see, that's the only way to have program with a structure like on the first picture.
-Otherwise, if you use different methods in you objects, you are forsed to create different compositions in different places of your program instead of having one good composition in the entry point of your program.
+Otherwise, if you use different methods in you objects, you are forsed to create different compositions in different places of your program instead of having one good composition in the entry point of it.

 And as a result you get very weird mix of declarative and imperative code in different places, which looks very ugly to me.